maweki/more-collections/README.md

 * **multiset**/**frozenmultiset** - a multiset implementation
-* **orderable_multiset**/**orderable_frozenmultiset** - a multiset implementation for orderable carriers so that multisets of those elements themselves are orderable
+* **orderable_multiset**/**orderable_frozenmultiset** - a multiset implementation for orderable carriers so that multisets of those elements themselves are orderable, even including **nestable_orderable_frozenmultiset** which is a multiset-ordering-extension that gives a total ordering for arbitrarily nested multisets over an orderable carrier.
 * **eq_dict**/**eq_ordered_dict** - dictionary implementations where the keys do not need to be hashable (linear time).
 If the keys admit a total ordering, **eq_ordered_dict** operates in logarithmic time.
 * **bijection** - a one-to-one mapping